 4. You need to better manage your operating costs in order to scale and grow.

-As with anything, outsourcing is not the perfect solution to every technology startup out there.
+As with anything, using outsourcing services is not the perfect solution to every technology startup out there.
 It remains to be one of the best strategies to grow a company.
 However, that greatly depends on when, who and how you use outsourcing for your business.
-To find out more if your startup is ready to outsource, check out this blog post.
+To find out more if your startup is suitable for outsourcing, check out this blog post.